nathancmcrae/smart-loop-pedal/smart-loop-pedal.md

 First, I realized that once I have a loop recorded, then I can record stuff on top of that without needing to recalculate periodicity for the new track (unless I still want to do phrase-level polyrythms)

 Also, I tried to translate the c shim to zig.
 The translate nominally worked, but a lot of the types are still opaque.
 I might still try to see if I can get it to compile

+# 2021-06-19

+- [ ] Do more extensive testing of equivalence between getPeriodicity and getFinePeriodicity
+- [ ] Be able to easily plot spectra
+- [ ] Be able to easily plot notes in piano-roll style